 If you walk from the Venice sign towards Venice Beach then turn left on the beach, you’ll see ‘Muscle Beach’.
 This is a popular beachfront gym with lots of weightlifting equipment.
 Bodybuilding events are often held here, so look out to see if there is one on when you are there!

-Strolling along Venice Beach Boardwalk (a 4km long promenade that leads to Santa Monica Beach) you’ll see lots of street art, street performers, fortune tellers and vendors.
+Strolling along Venice Beach Boardwalk (a 4km long promenade that leads to Santa Monica Beach) you’ll see lots of street art (there is lots of great street art in Los Angeles!), street performers, fortune tellers and vendors.
 Love it or hate it, you’ve gotta experience the Venice Beach Boardwalk at the weekends!
 Personally I loved the bohemian free-spirit vibe here!
 I came here at about 8.30am and the ‘undesirables’ as some people may call them, were just emerging from their tents on the beach and strolling round with their shopping trolleys.
 They don’t bother you, and I certainly didn’t feel threatened at any point.
 Enjoy the unique and upbeat atmosphere here as you stroll towards Santa Monica.

 The next beach along from Venice is Santa Monica.
 Santa Monica Beach is one of California’s most well known beaches, primarily because the TV series ‘Baywatch’ was filmed here for many years.
 You’ll also find the ‘Original Muscle Beach‘ here at Santa Monica (not to be confused with Venice Beach’s Muscle Beach)!
 This is a beach work out area complete with bars and ropes that has been in use since the 1930’s during the US fitness boom.